Entanglement Model for Mode-Pairing Quantum Key Distribution: Security Proof of MP-QKD

-The measurement on every ancillary systems $A'_k$ and $B'_k$ in the basis $\{\ket{s}\}_{s\in\mathbb{Z}_2}$ is commute with Eve's evolution on the systems $A_k$ and $B_k$.
-Thus, Alice could prepares the states $\ket{\varphi}_{A'_kA_k}$ in Eq. (\ref{eqc}), measures the system $A'_k$ in the basis $\{\ket{s}\}_{s\in\mathbb{Z}_2}$ and then sends the system $A_k$ to Charlie.
-Hence, the \textit{entanglement scheme MP-QKD III} is equivalent to the following \textit{entanglement scheme MP-QKD IV} in Box 6:
+The measurement on every ancillary systems $A'_k$ and $B'_k$ in the basis $\{\ket{s}\}_{s\in\mathbb{Z}_2}$ and Charlie's measurement on the systems $A_k$ and $B_k$ are acted on different systems and independent of each other.
+This means Alice and Bob's measurements and Charlie's measurement are commute.
+Thus, Alice could prepares the states $\ket{\varphi}_{A'_kA_k}$ in Eq. (\ref{eqc}), measures the system $A'_k$ in the basis $\{\ket{s}\}_{s\in\mathbb{Z}_2}$ and then sends the system $A_k$ to Charlie at once in the state-preparation step.
+Hence, the \textit{entanglement scheme for MP-QKD III} is equivalent to the following \textit{entanglement scheme for MP-QKD IV} in Box 6:

-Additionally, the preparation of the systems $A'_k$ and $B'_k$ can be removed as discussed in Sec. \ref{entanglement}.
-Therefore, the MP-QKD protocol is equivalent to the \textit{entanglement scheme MP-QKD} in Box 3 and the security proof is completed.
+When measuring the ancillary system $A'_k$ ($B'_k$), the quantum states in the actual system $A_k$ ($B_k$) are collapsed accordingly due to the entanglement.
+It is equivalent to preparing the collapsed quantum states in the actual systems directly.
+The preparation of the systems $A'_k$ and $B'_k$ can be removed.
+The MP-QKD protocol is equivalent to the \textit{entanglement scheme for MP-QKD IV} in Box 6.
+In this way, we complete the reduction of the entanglement scheme in Box 3 to the prepare-and-measure scheme in Box 1, thereby proving the security of the latter.

-In MP-QKD protocol, the POVM is eliminated and the states are i.i.d with no relationship between the rounds $j$ and $k$.
-In fact, the announcement will link two rounds.
-The intensities may be $(0,\mu)$ or $(\mu,0)$ in the $Z$ basis, and the phase difference is announced in the $X$ basis, which means the states in a pair are not independent.
-Actually, we can establish entanglement through POVM measurement and announcing the phase difference as discussed in Sec. \ref{proofofes}.